wip-group/discord-utils/README.md

 ## Tech Stack

-DiscordUtils leverages a powerful set of tools and libraries to deliver a seamless experience:
+Discord Utils leverages a powerful set of tools and libraries to deliver a seamless experience:

 - **Next.js** – ReactJS Framework that everyone and their mother knows
 - **TurboRepo** – Monorepo support for scalable code management by Vercel